Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/value-object.md

 var yellowString = yellow.ToString(); // "#FFFF00"
 ```

-As you can see in the preceding examples, value objects eliminate the need for conventions.
-For example, the need to keep in mind that this string is an email and the other string is a phone number.
-And instead makes using the object model less error prone and more intuitive.

-#### String Example
+### String

 Although using a core library’s Strings to represent domain-specific values contradicts the notion of value objects, in .NET, Java, and other languages the string type is implemented exactly as a value object.

 Strings are immutable, as all operations result in a new instance.
-Moreover, the string type encapsulates a rich behavior that creates new instances by manipulating the values of one or more strings: trim, concatenate multiple strings, replace characters, substring, and other methods.
+Moreover, the string type encapsulates a rich behavior that creates new instances by manipulating the values of one or more strings:
+trim, concatenate multiple strings, replace characters, substring, and other methods.

 ## How to Implement a Value Object?